 I also have significant experience supporting members LGBTQI+ community, including working with trans / non-binary individuals, their partners and parents.
 I am passionate about this work, and alongside my professional experience working in this area, I bring with me many years of my own lived experience.

 I am available for short term focused work, to make the best use of time, or for long term work where needed.

 I welcome contact by email or telephone without obligation if there are any questions you would like to ask.

 Training, qualifications & experience

 I am an experienced integrative counsellor, registered with the British Association of Counsellors and Psychotherapists (BACP).
 This means that I am able to work with you in a range of ways, exploring the past and it’s impact on you today, as well as more here and now approaches to tackling your difficulties.
 I believe that we are each and every one of us unique individuals, as such I do not use a one size fits all approach, and can instead tailor how we work to your uniqueness and needs.

-I have a Foundation Degree in Counselling from Bath Spa University, completed a separate Diploma training in Counselling Children and Adolescents at Iron Mill College, Exeter, and more recently completed additional training to complete a Bachelor's Degree in Counselling.
+I have a Foundation Degree in Counselling from Bath Spa University, completed a separate Diploma training in Counselling Children and Adolescents at Iron Mill College, Exeter, as well as additional training to complete a Bachelor's Degree in Counselling.

-I am currently studying for a Master's degree in Psychology at the University of Gloucestershire.
+I have also recently completed a Master's degree in Psychology at the University of Gloucestershire.